 IAB-MT: as defined in TS 38.300 [2].

+MBS Session Resource: The term is used on NG-RAN interfaces.
+It denotes NG-RAN interface and radio resources provided to support an MBS Session within a gNB and is associated to one or several shared NG-U tunnels established to provide transport means for 5GC shared MBS traffic delivery towards that gNB.

 ng-eNB: as defined in TS 38.300 [2].

 ng-eNB Central Unit (ng-eNB-CU): as defined in TS 37.470 [21].